 As for the Prince Willem V Gallery, I’d recommend going, if only to get a look at how the 18th century elite displayed artwork.
 It might be fun, too, to try to see how many you can identify without looking them up.

-If you’ve enjoyed looking at the photos of the artworks, here’s a gallery with my favorites:
+If you’ve enjoyed looking at the photos of the artworks, here are some of my favorites:

 Visitor information for Mauritshuis art museum in the Hague